code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

 The use of this code requires that the thermal scalar is defined as (\ref cs_thermal_model_field() \f$ \ne \f$  NULL).

+\warning
-\warning: The 1D thermal module is developed assuming the thermal scalar as a temperature.
+The 1D thermal module is developed assuming the thermal scalar as a temperature.
 If the thermal scalar is an enthalpy, the code calls the enthalpy to temperature conversion as defined by the model defaults, or by the user in \texttt{cs\_user\_physical\_properties} for each